felipeerias/scrollbar-gutter-explainer/README.md

   * Use case: simmetry between padding on both sides of the box.
   * Use case: keep the layout stable regardless of the edge where the user agent decides to place the scrollbar.
 * `force`: the keywords `stable` and `always` are also in effect when `overflow` is `visible`, `hidden` or `clip`; only the gutter is displayed, not a scrollbar.
-  * Use case: reserve the same amount of space on the edges of an element that is adjacent to a stroller as is being reserved in the stroller itself, so that things would visually line up.
+  * Use case: reserve the same amount of space on the edges of an element that is adjacent to a scrolling element as is being reserved in the latter, so that both elements line up visually.
 See https://github.com/w3c/csswg-drafts/issues/4674#issuecomment-577662037

 ## Layout